RiyaDharsandiya/google-adk/README.md

 The Tutor Agent acts as the orchestrator, intelligently routing queries to the chosen sub-agent.
 Once a sub-agent processes the query (potentially using its specific tools), its response is seamlessly relayed back through the Tutor Agent to the user, providing a unified and intelligent tutoring experience.

-## Architecture Diagram (Conceptual)
-Okay, this is a fantastic project description!
-It clearly outlines the multi-agent architecture and the specific functionalities.

-Let's craft a comprehensive README.md file for your GitHub repository.
-I'll structure it to include all the requested sections, making it easy for anyone to understand, set up, and run your AI Tutor system.

-Markdown

 # AI Tutor System

 ## Project Description